cesare-spinoso/cesare-spinoso.github.io/docs/index.md

 ## Recent News

 - **September 2025**: I am once again TAing COMP 330 at McGill.
-My office hours will be Thursdays from 1 to 2:30PM (in-person in MC110) and Fridays from 4 to 5:30PM (online via Zoom).
+My office hours will be Fridays from 4 to 5:30PM (online via Zoom).
+I will also have some office hours in person on Thursdays from 1 to 2:30PM, but likely only during "peak" demand times (e.g., before exams).

 - **July and August 2025**: During my trip to ACL 2025, I visited [Prof. Vera Demberg's group](https://www.uni-saarland.de/lehrstuhl/demberg/members/verademberg.html) at Saarland University and [Prof. Hinrich Schütze's group](https://cisnlp.github.io/) at LMU Munich and give talks about **Capturing Intentions within Figurative Language**.
 I didn't record my talks while I was there, so [I have recorded it and posted it to my YouTube channel](https://youtu.be/bT4GFN19TBo).